コンテンツにスキップ

 http://www.nissan-global.com/JP/CITIZENSHIP/NAA/FINALIST/07/

-Through careful research into history and places, Yoneda projects not only what is visible in reality, but also the memories lurking within, focusing on the fundamental role of photography: recording.
-For this exhibition, Yoneda researched landscapes, people, and objects related to the history of World War II, and visited Britain, South Korea, and Japan, including the B-29 crash site, the military demarcation line that divided the Korean peninsula into the north and south, We shot a new work based on the motif of Tsuguharu Fujita, who painted war records and was denounced after the war.
-In addition to these, by arranging old works inspired by Yasukuni Shrine and Hiroshima, etc., we have developed a series that looks back at the past and present from various historical fragments.
-As for future activities, in addition to the "Uneven Harmony" exhibition (Hiroshima City Museum of Contemporary Art) starting in December of this year, in 2016 there will also be an exhibition at Guandu Art Museum, Taiwan, and "REAL DMZ" exhibition (Art Sonje Center, I am planning to participate in Korea).
+Through careful research into history and places, Yoneda projects not only what is visible in reality, but also the memories hidden within, centering on the fundamental role of photography as a record.
+For this exhibition, Yoneda researched landscapes, people, and objects related to the history of World War II in particular, and took new photographs in the UK, Korea, and Japan, including the site of a B-29 crash, the military demarcation line that divides the Korean peninsula into North and South, and Tsuguharu Foujita, whose war documentary paintings were denounced after the war.
+In addition to these, he has lined up older works inspired by Yasukuni Shrine and Hiroshima, developing the series into one that reexamines the past and present from various historical fragments.
+As for future activities, Yoneda will be participating in the exhibition "Disjointed Harmony" (Hiroshima City Museum of Contemporary Art) starting this December, as well as an exhibition at the Kuandu Museum of Art in Taiwan and the "REAL DMZ" exhibition (Art Sonje Center, Korea) in 2016.

-[Tsuguharu Fujita's glasses - telegram sent to the shaman GHQ civil administrator who helped him leave Japan (from the "Between Visible and Invisible" series)] / 2015 / Gelatin silver print / 1200 x 1200mm
+"Tsuguharu Foujita's Glasses - Telegram sent to GHQ Civil Administrator Sherman who helped him leave Japan (from the "Between Visible and Invisible" series)" / 2015 / Gelatin silver print / 1200 x 1200mm

-[Bikini Atoll nuclear test photo reconnaissance plane B-29 crash site/Peak District, UK] 2015/Color development method print
+"Bikini Atoll nuclear test photo reconnaissance plane B-29 crash site / Peak District, England" 2015 / Chromogenic print

-Photo left [Bikini Atoll nuclear test photo reconnaissance plane B-29 crash site/Peak District, UK] 2015/Color development method print/1030 x 1300mm
+Photo on the left: "Bikini Atoll nuclear test photo reconnaissance plane B-29 crash site / Peak District, England" 2015 / Chromogenic print / 1030 x 1300mm

-As you can see, all the works by the seven finalists are worth seeing!
+As you can see, all the works by the seven finalists are well worth seeing!
 Admission to the exhibition is free.
-Please take this opportunity to experience the current state of Japanese contemporary art.
+Don't miss this opportunity to experience "the current state of Japanese contemporary art."

 nissan_art_award2015